Documents and Studies

 Click the links below to view legal documents pertaining to the formation of the Exploration Green Conservancy.

-Exploration Green committees and subcommittees accumulated several noteworthy studies during the course of researching possibilities for Exploration Green.
-Click the links below to read the full studies.
+In the early days of the Exploration Green project, Exploration Green committees and subcommittees accumulated several noteworthy studies during the course of researching possibilities for Exploration Green.
+As Exploration Green progressed and tangible benefits were realized, third parties such as the Federal Emergency Management Agency (FEMA) and Texan By Nature (TxN) took note.
+They prepared case studies describing the benefits of Exploration Green and how the approach could be replicated elsewhere Click the links below to read the full studies.

 Clear Lake Pedestrian and Bicyclist Study, Houston-Galveston Area Council (H-GAC), 2011